Reb B Information

 How much does it cost to play for the Rep Hockey?

 In addition to the registration fees, Rep B players are required to pay a top-up fee which covers the additional practice ice and extra games.
 There are also team fees that cover things like tournaments, extra ice, water bottles, player development, and various other items.
 Team fees are capped at $1,000.
-These fees are payable in installments, and will be set by the teams once they are formed.
+These fees are payable in instalments, and will be set by the teams once they are formed.

-Rep B Fees
+Rep B Fees are listed under the registration page.

 Coaching Application Process